Roblox/creator-docs/content/en-us/assistant/guide.md

 #### Insert Script

-If you enter a script generation request like _"Make the player jump when they touch the part"_ while you have a `Class.Part` or `Class.MeshPart` selected, Assistant will show the script's contents and add the new script instance to that part.
+If you enter a script generation request like _"Make the player's character jump when they touch this part,"_ Assistant will show the script's contents and add the new script instance to the currently selected object in the data model.
+If nothing is selected, Assistant will make the placement decision based on your prompts.

 <img src="../assets/assistant/Studio-Script-Insert.png" width="360" alt="Requested script inserted into selected part" />